HerrLab/media/fungal_media.md

 		Nicotinic acid
 Store in the dark (wrapped in aluminum foil) at 4°C

+### Trace Elements
-Trace Elements: To 80 mL of ddH2O, add these components in order:
+To 80 mL of ddH2O, add these components in order:
 		ZnSO4 – 7H2O		2.2 g
 		H3BO3			1.1 g
 		MnCl2 – 4H2O		0.5 g